rtmdrr/replicability-analysis-NLP/README.md

 0.05
 Enter p-value combination method (B for Bonferroni, F for Fisher):
 B
-k estimator is:
+k estimator is: 1
-Rejections list according to Holm procedure:
+Rejections list according to Holm procedure: [5]
 ```

+## Release History
+* 0.1.0 The first proper release.

+## Contact Information
+This file was written by Rotem Dror.
+For Questions you may email the first author of the paper [(Dror et al., 2017)](https://arxiv.org/abs/1709.09500).